Kies op maat

 Rooster

-Classes are scheduled on Tuesday, Wednesday and Thursday in Block A and Wednesdays in Block B. The internship in Block B is organized on the other days, after consulting your school mentor.
+Classes are scheduled on Monday, Tuesday, Wednesday and Thursday in Block A and Wednesdays in Block B. The internship in Block B is organized on the other four days, after consulting your school mentor.
 Due to the tight schedule and the internship the program is not suitable for parttime students.

 With the exception of the first teaching period of the academic year (starting September), the lesson and test schedules are always posted on Mijn Rooster four weeks before the start of each teaching period.
 The schedule for the first teaching period of the academic year can be found on the site three weeks before the start.
 The most up-to-date schedule is always visible on Mijn Rooster.